-(1) People engaged in research at the University shall maintain the fundamental principles of academic integrity.
-They shall be responsible for implementing or observing the fundamental values and standards of research work, in particular the rules of good research practice set out in these Rules and appendices - taking into account the specifics of the relevant subject area - in their actions and for standing up for them.
-For the purposes of these Rules, people engaged in research are all members and affiliates of the University who are or have been engaged in academic activity, in particular professors, junior professors, research assistants, associate professors, honorary professors, visiting academics, scholarship holders, doctoral students and undergraduates, insofar as they themselves are pursuing or have pursued research projects or are or have been involved in such projects or are or have been involved in such projects or are or have been involved in such projects or are or have been involved in such projects or are or have been involved in such projects or are or have been involved in such projects or are or have been involved in such projects or are or have been involved in such projects or are or have been involved in research processes in any other way, for example within the context of reviews, as members of research advisory or decision-making bodies or as publishers.
-People who are engaged in research also include people who are carrying out a doctoral or postdoctoral project supervised at the University, even if they do not work full-time at the University of Göttingen, as well as employees of the non-academic staff, provided they are active in supporting research.
-Fundamental principles of academic integrity and the rules of good research practice include a) compliance with the recognised rules of authorship in accordance with § 10 and Appendix II, b) maintenance of strict integrity with regard to the contributions of other persons, in particular academic cooperation partners, doctoral candidates, researchers from other facilities in the respective field of research, and former researchers, d) complete and correct evidence of one's own and other's preliminary work, e) consistent and self-critical assessment of one's own results and, if necessary, regular discussion of it in the respective working unit (§ 3(2)) including those engaged in research in infrastructural facilities (e.g., laboratories),
+(1) 1People engaged in research at the University shall maintain the fundamental principles of academic integrity.
+2They shall be responsible for implementing or observing the fundamental values and standards of research work, in particular the rules of good research practice set out in these Rules and appendices - taking into account the specifics of the relevant subject area - in their actions and for standing up for them.
+3For the purposes of these Rules, people engaged in research are all members and affiliates of the University who are or have been engaged in academic activity, in particular professors, junior professors, research assistants, associate professors, honorary professors, visiting academics, scholarship holders, doctoral students and undergraduates, insofar as they themselves are pursuing or have pursued research projects or are or have been involved in such projects or are or have been involved in research processes in any other way, for example within the context of reviews, as members of research advisory or decision-making bodies or as publishers.
+4People who are engaged in research also include people who are carrying out a doctoral or postdoctoral project supervised at the University, even if they do not work full-time at the University of Göttingen, as well as employees of the non-academic staff, provided they are active in supporting research.
+5Fundamental principles of academic integrity and the rules of good research practice include

+- 1. the general principles and standards of research work lege artis (that is, performed in the correct manner), in particular - a) compliance with the recognised rules of authorship in accordance with § 10 and Appendix II, - b) maintenance of strict integrity with regard to the contributions of other persons, in particular academic cooperation partners, doctoral candidates, researchers from other facilities in the respective field of research, and former researchers, - (c) respect for the intellectual property of others, in compliance with the rules of citation, - d) complete and correct evidence of one's own and other's preliminary work, - e) consistent and self-critical assessment of one's own results and, if necessary, regular discussion of it in the respective working unit (§ 3(2)) including those engaged in research in infrastructural facilities (e.g., laboratories), - (f) comprehensible and complete documentation of the research process and results, including compliance with the provisions for securing and storing primary data, - (g) allowing and encouraging critical discourse within the research community, - h) disclosure of conflicts of interest in connection with research projects and peer reviews. - 2. the consideration of ethical aspects and legal requirements, including the assessment of risks and consequences of research projects and, where necessary, the obtaining of approvals and ethics votes, - 3. the exercise of responsibility - (a) for the adequate supervision of early career researchers, - b) for the management of the respective area of responsibility, and